JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 *Performance note:* Computing type unions over large arrays is expensive and, depending on the convention's implementation and the array eltype, computing the scitype can be slow.
 In the *MLJ* convention this is mitigated with the help of the `ScientificTypes.Scitype` method, of which other conventions could make use.
 Do `?ScientificTypes.Scitype` for details.
 An eltype `Any` may lead to poor performances and you may want to consider replacing an array `A` with `broadcast(identity, A)` to collapse the eltype and speed up the computation.

-Provided the [Tables.jl](https://github.com/JuliaData/Tables.jl) package is loaded, any table implementing the Tables interface has a scitype encoding the scitypes of its columns:
+Any table implementing the Tables interface has a scitype encoding the scitypes of its columns:

 ```@example 5
-using CategoricalArrays, Tables
+using CategoricalArrays
 X = (x1=rand(10),
      x2=rand(10),
      x3=categorical(rand("abc", 10)),